mori5321/retryable/README.md

+This library is still in alpha(0.0.x) version.
+Please consider when you use it in production.

 # retryee
-`retryee` is a flexible library for Node.js that enables evelopers to easily add retry logic to their code.
+`retryee` is a programmable library for retry.
+This is written in TypeScript.
+It enables developers to customize retry & backoff in a simple way.
-With `retryee`, you can specify how many times to retry, how long to wait between retries, and what errors to catch in a customizable way.
+With `retryee`, you can specify how many times to retry, how long to wait between retries, and what errors to catch in a programable way.

 ## Installation
 To install `retryee`, run: